yijiawen1203/The-minimum-wage-and-the-Great-Recession/readme.md

 because the data is from 2008.07 to 2012.07, so I need to download SIPP from wave 1 to wave 12.

   After downloading the 2008 sipp data, use the stata to transform the data into csv file.
+I only get the column that I needed, including
+  **ssuid tage  tpyrate1  tfipsst  euectyp5 eawop rmhrswk ehrsall ehrsbs1  ehrsbs2 thearn thtotinc rhpov rfpov rfownkid eeducate**. the file path is /Users/yoga/Documents/Projects/10Eco_applied eco_replicate mini wage/SIPP/targeted csv file (for my own reference)

   then use python to process the data.
+I first merge the 12 files into one file. then I calculate the descriptive summary of the data. the notebook is
+  **precessing the sipp data.ipynb**

 2. to replicate figure 1, I need to get the minimum wage by state at 2008.
 I search and get the minimum wage data from: https://www.kaggle.com/datasets/lislejoem/us-minimum-wage-by-state-from-1968-to-2017?resource=download